deepankarm/godantic/README.md

 ### Union Types

-Go doesn't have native union types, and that's by design.
+By design, Go doesn't have native union types.
 However, when building systems that interact with external APIs, LLMs, or generate OpenAPI schemas, you often need to express "this field can be one of several types" in JSON Schema.

 Godantic provides **runtime validation and JSON Schema generation** for union-like patterns using Go's existing type system (`any` and interfaces).